gladshire/Semblans/README.md

 # Installation

-If the user has downloaded a pre-compiled Semblans release, this step is **NOT NECESSARY**.
+If the user has downloaded a pre-compiled Semblans release, this step is not necessary.
 To install Semblans, navigate to its root directory and then call:
 ```
 ./install.sh
 ```